lucaselblanc/reverse_ssh/README.md

 Make sure:

-* You can SSH into the client device with user/pass `tempass1234`
+* The host will access the client device/computer via SSH with the username: {CLIENT_USER} and the password: `tempass1234` which can be changed.
 * The client is listening and reachable at `CLIENT_IP`

 ---